ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 There are two parameters we need to provide for the transaction:

 1. `to`, the destination address.
-   This is the call data interpreter contract.
+   This is the calldata interpreter contract.
 2. `data`, the calldata to send.
    In the case of a faucet call, the data is a single byte, `0x01`.